 |Chickadee, in my back yard|

-I'm now reading two books by Neil Postman, former professor of Culture and Communication at New York University.
+Two important books are by Neil Postman, former professor of Culture and Communication at New York University.
 They are, Amusing Ourselves to Death: Public Discourse in the Age of Show Business, and Technopoly: The Surrender of Culture to Technology.
-I confess to enjoying these books almost as much as I enjoyed the Giordano's pizza I ate last night.

-And, of course, I am always thinking of the American Church, which to a significant degree operates in the embrace of show business.
+As I read, I am always thinking of the American Church, which to a significant degree operates in the embrace of show business.
 Postman gives us "the world," the culture; Romans 12:1-2 asks us to not conform to it.

 Aristotle, for example, refused to equate truth and knowledge with numbers.
 Postman writes: "Indeed, to the Greeks of Aristotle's time, and for two thousand years afterward, scientific truth was best discovered and expressed by deducing the nature of things from a set of self-evident premises."
 (Amusing Ourselves to Death, 23)